 However, in the option cases considered in this RIT-D, the connection costs associated with some of the later feeders projected under the base case are no longer needed, and so are an avoided cost in the RIT-D assessment.
-The extent to which the expected developer connection costs can be avoided varies between the two options (as described in sections 4.1 and 4.2), and so including them in the base case allows the analysis to capture this difference between the two options.
+The extent to which the expected developer connection costs can be avoided varies between the two options and so including them in the base case allows the analysis to capture this difference between the two options.